bbkr/exodus/README.md

                          | number                   |
                          +--------------------------+
 ```
+### Clients data

 To find client data you must start in some root.
 In our example this is `clients` table.
-Then follow every parent-to-child relation as .
-In this case
+Then follow every parent-to-child relation (only in this direction) as deep as you can.
+In this case we descend into `rentals` and then from `rentals` into `tracking`.

+Client data is atomic For single client all of his rows will be moved

 So you start at root of your clients data.
 That is `clients` table.
 And
 Lets consider following schemaeverything else.